-- Staying in at playtime to complete work or reflect on poor behaviour choices - Discussing poor behaviour choices with senior members of staff - Making parents aware of poor behaviour choices, particularly if it forms a pattern of behaviour. - 'Community service' within the school environment. - Agreeing a behaviour contract/consequences chart - Removal from the classroom to complete work in isolation. - Fixed term/permanent exclusion.
+- Staying in at playtime to reflect on poor behaviour choices - Staying in at playtime to complete work when this remains incomplete due to poor behaviour choices - Discussing poor behaviour choices with senior members of staff - Making parents aware of poor behaviour choices, particularly if it forms a pattern of behaviour. - 'Community service' within the school environment. - Agreeing a behaviour contract/consequences chart - Removal from the classroom to complete work in isolation. - Fixed term/permanent exclusion.